'New York Times' Reporters Explain How They United Women, Helping Trigger #MeToo

 Going on the record

-KANTOR: When I made the final ask [to Ashley Judd] to go on the record, I could hear a voice inside my head being like, "This is all wrong.
-She's going to say no." And it was because we didn't have ten actresses or five actresses at that point.
+Kantor: When I made the final ask [to Ashley Judd] to go on the record, I could hear a voice inside my head being like, "This is all wrong.
+She's going to say no." And it was because we didn't have 10 actresses or five actresses at that point.
 The pattern of actresses not being the one to name Harvey Weinstein had held to that point, and what Ashley, like everybody else, had wanted, was company in going on the record.
 So lo and behold, she calls me back a day after I made the final ask, and I picked up the phone and when I saw it was her number I just I braced myself for rejection.

 I picked up the phone and she said, "I'm prepared to be a named source in your investigation."
 And I just started crying.
 I lost it, because for months Megan and I had just been living with this responsibility of we're going to get the story, or we're not going to get the story.
 And I think that was the moment I knew that it was really going to work.